Ira David Wood III

 Ira David Wood III (born November 19, 1947) is an American actor, author, singer, theater director and playwright.
-He is the Executive Director of Theatre in the Park, a community theatre company in Raleigh, North Carolina.
+He is the executive director of Theatre in the Park, a community theatre company in Raleigh, North Carolina.
 Wood is the father of actress Evan Rachel Wood.

 Early life and family

-Wood was born in Rocky Mount, North Carolina, and was raised in the town of Enfield, in Halifax County, North Carolina.
+Wood was born in Rocky Mount, North Carolina, and was raised in the town of Enfield, North Carolina.
 He became Enfield's first Eagle Scout.
 He is a son of Bettie Lee (Winstead), a nurse, and Ira David Wood, Jr. He is a graduate of The North Carolina School of the Arts, having attended between 1965 and 1970.
-His first wife is Sara Lynn Moore (born March 6, 1958), an actress, director and acting coach.
-They were divorced in August 2002, and he is currently married to Ashley Mattox Wood.
+His first wife is Sara Lynn Moore, an actress, director and acting coach.
+They were divorced in August 2002.
+He is married to Ashley Mattox Wood.
 His sister, Carol Winstead Wood, is a former production designer.
 Two of his three children, Evan Rachel Wood and Ira David Wood IV, are actors.
 His youngest son, Thomas Miller Wood, was born in July 2012.

 Career

-Wood mainly works in live theatre, but he has also made appearances in a few motion pictures and on television.
-He has also been a guest artist on numerous occasions with the North Carolina Symphony, and he has also appeared with Andre Watts and the National Symphony Orchestra at The Kennedy Center.
+Wood mainly works in live theatre.
+He has made appearances in a few motion pictures and on television.
+He had a minor role in Douglas Trumbull's science fiction drama Brainstorm (1983).
+He has been a guest artist on numerous occasions with the North Carolina Symphony, and he has appeared with Andre Watts and the National Symphony Orchestra at The Kennedy Center.

-He is founder and currently executive director of Theatre In The Park, located in Pullen Park, Raleigh, NC.
+He is founder and executive director of Theatre in the Park, located in Pullen Park, Raleigh, North Carolina.
 He has served in that capacity since 1972.

-He wrote and directed the Opening Ceremonies for the U.S. Olympic Festival in 1987 – the largest single athletic event in the history of North Carolina.
+He wrote and directed the opening ceremonies for the U.S. Olympic Festival in 1987 – the largest single athletic event in the history of North Carolina.

-He did extensive work in developing a chronology of the John F. Kennedy assassination in preparation for a theatrical production; this work appeared partially in Murder in Dealey Plaza; he is also listed as a contributing writer for the book.
-On September 28, 2011, just prior to the 50th anniversary of the death of Kennedy, Wood's original JFK Assassination Chronology was updated and released as an e-Book edited by Bernard Wilds.
+He did extensive work in developing a chronology of the John F. Kennedy assassination in preparation for a theatrical production; this work appeared partially in Murder in Dealey Plaza; he is listed as a contributing writer for the book.
+On September 28, 2011, just prior to the 50th anniversary of the death of Kennedy, Wood's original JFK Assassination Chronology was updated and released as an e-book edited by Bernard Wilds.

-Wood also authored A Lover's Guide To The Outer Banks and Confessions Of An Elf.
+Wood authored A Lover's Guide To The Outer Banks and Confessions Of An Elf.

-In 2013, Wood became Artistic Director for the North Carolina outdoor drama The Lost Colony, winning a Tony award for Excellence in Theater.
+In 2013, Wood became artistic director for the North Carolina outdoor drama The Lost Colony, winning a Tony award for Excellence in Theater.
 He still serves in that capacity during the summer months.